couchbase-examples/python-quickstart/README.md

 ![Application Startup](app_startup.png)

 The application will run on port 8080 of your local machine (http://localhost:8080).
 You will find the interactive Swagger documentation of the API if you go to the URL in your browser.
 Swagger documentation is used in this demo to showcase the different API end points and how they can be invoked.
+More details on the Swagger documentation can be found in the [appendix](#swagger-documentation).

 ![Swagger Documentation](swagger_documentation.png)